-At MuleSoft we have open source software deep in our DNA: Our core product source code is on github.
+At MuleSoft we have open source software deep in our DNA.
 We have hundreds of public projects there as well, and we have contributed to many open source projects including Node.js itself.
 We’re excited about Node.js and have several large, sophisticated Node.js projects in development.
 Our use of cutting edge Node.js features has resulted in both a lot of knowledge gained and, no surprise, a lot of pain experienced.

 In this post, we’d like to share our experience developing part of our data access layer for one of our larger Node.js projects.
 We’ll start with an architectural overview, talk about modules in use, the problems we’ve found and how we worked with the open source community to resolve those issues, making an extremely powerful Node.js feature much more usable by everyone.

 This particular project relies on postgres for data persistence, and provides a number of clients, including an AngularJS user interface, with a rich set of APIs.
 We make use of RAML to define these APIs, with JSON schemas for entities.
 These entities have shapes that are hierarchical, unlike the tabular data stored by Postgres, and so a transformation layer separates our services from our database repositories: As believers in layered architectures and SOLID, we designed the system as shown in the somewhat contrived examples below.
 Note that all layers in the system operate asynchronously and return promises.

 A controller layer pulls data from the HTTP request and passes it down to a service layer.
 For example:

 More sophisticated services pull data from multiple data sources, do filtering, validation, and other tasks.